mvuorre/academic/content/home/posts.md

 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: pages
+active: true

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 60
+weight: 30

-title: Recent Posts
+title: Blog
 subtitle:

 content: